codalife/roletodo/README.md

 3. Yarn + NPM
 4. Webpack
 5. Babel
-6. Sqlite3
+6. Node/Express
+7. Postgres
+8. Sequelize
+9. Axios
+10. React-Bootstrap
+11. Heroku

 Justification for choosing technologies:
 Yarn - making sure application is not dependant on local machine’s environment.
-React - scalability, eaze of development and maintainance Redux - not really justifiable for an app this size, simplifies state management sqlite - lightweight in-memory data storage that mimics relational db
+React - scalability, eaze of development and maintainance Redux - not really justifiable for an app this size, simplifies state management Postgres - relational db for relational data

 Additional tooling: